Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

       ![missing image](Images/Image_018.png)

 6. Click **Import**.
-A new GUI will appear. **FRAME_LENGTH** is a template parameter, set its value to ``256``, as this is the size of the data frames at this stage.
+A new GUI appears. **FRAME_LENGTH** is a template parameter, set its value to ``256``, as this is the size of the data frames at this stage.
 Set the window size for both the input and output ports to ``256`` samples.
 Then, click **OK**.

    ![missing image](Images/Image_019.png)

 7. Place this new block between the **'FIR Asymmetric'** and **'To Fixed Size'** blocks.
-Grab the **'FreqShift'** block from the **Reference Chain** Simulink design, and place it after the **ChannelFilter** Simulink block.
-Your design should now look as follows:
+Grab the **'FreqShift'** block from the **Reference Chain** Simulink® design, and place it after the **ChannelFilter** Simulink® block.
+Your design now looks like this:

    ![missing image](Images/Image_020.png)

 8. Click **Run**.
-The new filter will get compiled and a new spectrum will be displayed:
+The new filter gets compiled and a new spectrum displays:

    ![missing image](Images/Image_021.png)

 9. Switch the **Stop Time** back to ``5000`` and verify that the difference is still 0.

    Developing an AI Engine graph in Model Composer is relatively straightforward.
-What you have learned here is that you can easily place a spectrum scope within the design at the output of a design, but actually it could be placed anywhere in between two blocks without modifying anything in the kernels and the graph.
-Furthermore, Simulink has a lot of specific blocksets that can be used to generate test vectors, create a reference model, and compare the signals at any point in the design.
+You can place a spectrum scope at the design output or between two blocks without modifying kernels or the graph.
+Use Simulink® to generate test vectors, create reference models, and compare signals at any point in the design.

-   If you want to save some data in a workspace variable for some more complex analysis.
-This can be done using the **Variable Size Signal** to Workspace block within the **AMD Toolbox --> AI Engine --> Tools  blockset**:
+   Save data in a workspace variable for complex analysis using the **Variable Size Signal to Workspace** block in **AMD Toolbox --> AI Engine --> Tools  blockset**:

    ![missing image](Images/Image_015.png)